edsonayllon/eth2.0-call21-notes/README.md

 * Do you want to open some Gitcoin grants or bounties to speed up the things?

 **Mike Goelzer**:
-* We are definitely open to making grants.
+* We are open to making grants.
 * We haven't been using Gitcoin, would like to, but haven't had time to.
 * If there are people who are interested in grant-work for improving the specs, they should get in touch with us.

 **Danny Ryan**:
-* I do want to highlight this PR that actually was the combining of two other PRs
+* I do want to highlight this PR that was the combining of two other PRs
 * There's some already some good conversation on here, but I do want someone from each team to look at this and participate.
 Something we want to get merged soon and iterate on.
 So please take a look at PR #1281
     * [Libp2p Standardization Update #1281](https://github.com/ethereum/eth2.0-specs/pull/1281)
 * Adrian, anything you want to say on that before we move on?